 - Exhibiting cardio respiratory disorders

-Our Pediatric Intensive Care Unit housed within Cleveland Clinic Children's is expanding from 15 to 25 beds is the 14-bed.
+Our Pediatric Intensive Care Unit housed within Cleveland Clinic Children's is expanding from 15 to 25 beds.
 The unit's highly skilled professional staff is available 24/7 in caring for critically ill newborns, infants and children, particularly those suffering from congenital heart disease.

 The Department of Neonatology has a state-of-the-art Level III neonatal intensive care unit at Main Campus.
 Our NICU will grow from 62 to 72 beds unit which serves critically ill infants and their families including those who need neonatal surgery.
 Board-certified neonatologists provide 24-hour coverage throughout the pediatric system at Cleveland Clinic.